Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: quantum sensing to an atomic Bose-Einstein condensate

-which indicates the QSNR does quantify the ultimate precision of quantum sensing.
-Figures~\ref{fig2}(a) and~\ref{fig2}(b) plot dynamical behaviors of the decay-induced QSNR $\mathcal{Q}_{a_{B}}^{\parallel}$ and phase-induced QSNR $\mathcal{Q}_{a_{B}}^{\perp}$ for different $s$-wave scattering lengths $a_{B}=0.5a_{Rb}$ (blue solid line), $a_{B}=a_{Rb}$ (red dashed line) and $a_{B}=2a_{Rb}$ (black dotted line).
-All decay-induced QSNRs in Fig.~\ref{fig2}(a) increase from zero to different steady values with time, while all phase-induced QSNRs in Fig.~\ref{fig2}(b) increase continuously over time.
-In particular, it is observed that at the millisecond time scale, the phase-induced QSNR is at least two orders of magnitude higher than the decay-induced QSNR for the same $s$-wave scattering length $a_{B}$.
-This demonstrates that the phase factor encoding channel caused by the antisymmetric coupling breaking greatly enhances the ultimate precision of quantum sensing for the $s$-wave scattering length $a_{B}$.
+which indicates the QSNR quantifies the ultimate precision of quantum sensing.
+Figures~\ref{fig2}(a) and~\ref{fig2}(b) plot dynamical behaviors of the AC-contributed QSNR $\mathcal{Q}_{a_{B}}^{\parallel}$ and the ABC-contributed QSNR $\mathcal{Q}_{a_{B}}^{\perp}$ for different $s$-wave scattering lengths $a_{B}=0.5a_{Rb}$ (blue solid line), $a_{B}=a_{Rb}$ (red dashed line) and $a_{B}=2a_{Rb}$ (black dotted line).
+All AC-contributed QSNRs in Fig.~\ref{fig2}(a) increase from zero to different steady values with time, while all ABC-contributed QSNRs in Fig.~\ref{fig2}(b) increase continuously over time.
+In particular, it is observed that at the millisecond time scale, the ABC-contributed QSNR is at least two orders of magnitude higher than the AC-contributed QSNR for the same $s$-wave scattering length $a_{B}$.
+This demonstrates that the phase factor encoding channel caused by the ABC greatly enhances the ultimate precision of quantum sensing for the $s$-wave scattering length $a_{B}$.
+We also need to emphasize that the dynamical behaviors where the QSNR $\mathcal{Q}_{a_{B}}^{\parallel}$ remains unchanged over time and the QSNR $\mathcal{Q}_{a_{B}}^{\perp}$ increases with time both require the preservation of quantum coherence in the qubit.